-With ingredients like fresh trout, ocean fish meal and sweet potatoes, Taste of the Wild’s formula is a healthy grain-free, dry food high in valuable proteins and fats.
+With ingredients like fresh trout, ocean fish meal, and sweet potatoes, Taste of the Wild’s formula is a healthy grain-free, dry food high in valuable proteins and fats.

 You’ll find that it also contains fruits and vegetables that are said to support your cat’s immune system and boost their overall health.
 This is a perfect choice for all cat ages.

 The only caveat we could find with Taste of the Wild was their lack of product diversity.
-Given that many cats are picky eaters, their deficiency of choices could force some prospective purchaser to consider another brand.
+Given that many cats are picky eaters, their deficiency of choices could force some prospective purchasers to consider another brand.

 ZiwiPeak Daily-Cat Air-Dried Lamb Cuisine

 This grain-free brand provides over 56% lamb meat and 34% organs.
 Such ingredients make a powerful formula for growing cats, those with allergies, and even ones with renal issues and digestion difficulties.

 ZiwiPeak’s product is an outstanding selection for the discerning pet owner.
 They even offer portion guides because of their claim that one portion of ZiwiPeak air-dried cat food is equivalent to three whole portions of raw meat.

 ZiwiPeak also has three different options for the finicky cats out there.
 Other than their relative obscurity in the United States, they are an excellent food to consider.
 If you don’t live in a major metropolitan area though, you might be forced to order it online.

 Evanger’s Grain-Free Meat Lover’s Medley